abaffym/android-notes/memory-leaks.md

 ## Memory Leaks on Android

 These are some of the common leaks to be careful about.
-Using [LeakCanary](https://square.github.io/leakcanary/) is strongly recommended!
+Enabling [LeakCanary](https://square.github.io/leakcanary/) on the project is strongly recommended!

 ### 1. View references in Fragment